SimonCB765/CKDOntology/README.md

         - :Journal
         - :Website
 - Properties
+    - description - A brief description of the contents of the reference.
+    - *id - The unique ID through by the reference is referred to.
-    - Title - Any title (such as a journal article title) associated with the reference.
+    - title - Any title (such as a journal article title) associated with the reference.
-    - WebAddress - A (preferably non-PDF) web address where the reference can be found.
+    - webAddress - A (preferably non-PDF) web address where the reference can be found.
-    - Description - A brief description of the contents of the reference.

 ## Relationships
 Relationships are edges.
 Recording relationships between nodes in the graph would ideally be done as a hyperedge, due to the